nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ------------------------------------------------------------------------------------------------------------
 ```
 - When the `show daily route` command is entered, the application will display the list of available days
-  for which daily routes have been saved.
+  for which daily routes have been saved. <br>

-- NUSMaze will then prompt you for a `DAY_NUMBER`.
+- NUSMaze will then prompt you for a `DAY_NUMBER`. <br>

-:warning: The `DAY_NUMBER` must be the index of one of the available days which has been displayed.
+:warning: The `DAY_NUMBER` must be the index of one of the available days which has been displayed. <br>

 #### 4.6.3 Deleting daily route